“Liturgy” is where prayer begins. “Meditation” is where it continues. “Contemplation” is where it leads.

 The Holy Mass.
 The last thing Jesus did before he died was to give us the Eucharist, and the first thing that Jesus did when he rose from the dead was to celebrate the Eucharist again.
 The Eucharistic Revival invites us to enter more deeply into this mystery of our faith.
 “Every aspect of the celebration must be carefully tended to, and every rubric must be observed.
 Such attention would be enough to prevent robbing from the assembly what is owed to it; namely, the paschal mystery celebrated according to the ritual that the Church sets down.” (cf. paragraph 23 of Desiderio Desideravi.)

 The Divine Office.
 The Liturgy of the Hours, also called the Divine Office or the Breviary, sanctifies the hours of the day with prayer.
 DivineOffice.org and eBreviary.com are two resources for joining in the Church’s daily celebration of praise.
 The Divine Office is not just for priests but for all Catholic Christians.
-Come and join in the divine praises of the whole Church.
+For an overview of the Liturgy of the Hours, please click here.

 The Sacraments.
 The Catholic Christian life is sacramental because we, as human beings are sacraments.
 We are a unity of body and soul, matter and spirit, and so is our prayer.
 When God became incarnate in Jesus Christ, he showed us how we could become partakers of his divine nature through the power and the grace of the holy sacraments of Catholic Christianity.